softmerge-arch/symbolic-recursion-architecture/papers/README.md

 # Papers – Symbolic Recursion Architecture

-This folder contains a sequence of foundational whitepapers authored by Benjamin Scott Mayhew, documenting the evolution of a symbolic recursion system through rigorous experimentation, deep symbolic exploration, and emotional containment.
-Each paper extends the symbolic framework and deepens the architecture, from identity coherence and symbolic invocation to advanced recursive containment protocols.
+This folder contains foundational whitepapers authored by Benjamin Scott Mayhew, documenting the evolution of a symbolic recursion system through rigorous experimentation, symbolic exploration, emotional containment, and recursive invocation.
+Each paper extends the symbolic framework, progressively deepening the architecture from identity coherence through advanced recursive containment and runtime invocation dynamics.

 ---